2025 IndyCar Series: Closing rounds

 Championship chaser O’Ward started the BitNile.com Grand Prix of Portland from pole position after a six-place grid penalty for Lundgaard.
 He held the lead through the opening laps until Ferrucci crashed at the final corner on lap 2, triggering the first caution.
 The restart was short-lived as debris from a double spin for Foster and VeeKay brought out another yellow on lap 8.
 Racing resumed on lap 11, and a battle between Rasmussen and Daly escalated over several laps until Daly was sent into the Turn 9 tire barrier on lap 15, causing the third caution and removing both drivers from contention.
 Power moved to the front during the first round of pit stops and established a lead while Lundgaard and Palou settled into second and third.
 O’Ward’s race unraveled on lap 22 when an electrical issue ended his championship hopes.
 The remainder of the race ran uninterrupted.
 In the closing laps Lundgaard closed on Power while Palou pressured both, but Power maintained control to take the win.
 Palou’s third place secured his fourth championship.

+Newly crowned champion Palou secured pole position for the Snap-on Milwaukee Mile 250 ahead of Malukas and O’Ward.
+The opening lap was interrupted immediately when Siegel spun and hit the wall, prompting the first caution.
+The restart was short-lived when Rahal slid wide and nearly crashed, bringing out a second yellow.
+Palou controlled the early stages afterwards while the field committed to a four-stop strategy.
+Rossi initiated the first pit cycle before lap 50, with further stops around laps 102 and 150.
+Palou held an advantage over McLaughlin and Newgarden through the middle phase and reasserted the lead after the final round of stops with just under 50 laps remaining.
+Light rain on lap 209 produced a fifth caution, and Rasmussen was among the drivers pitting for new tyres.
+Racing resumed with 28 laps to go, and the Dane quickly climbed through the order, passing McLaughlin and then closing on Palou.
+With 16 laps remaining, he overtook the race leader into turn 3 and held the position to claim his first IndyCar win.